-Capital Budgeting and Accounting - Capital projects can be funded by current revenues (outlays or transfers), grants, or the issuance of bonds.
+Capital Budgeting and Accounting - Capital projects can be funded by current revenues (transfers), grants, or the issuance of bonds.
 Projects may be small or large, requiring a few months to several years to complete.
-Relatively small, possibly recurring capital outlays are most likely to be budgeted in operating funds and will appear often in operating department accounts.
+Relatively small, possibly recurring capital outlays are budgeted in operating funds and will appear in operating department accounts.
 Unspent outlay funds at year-end typically lapse.
-Large, more complex, or longer term projects with multiple revenue sources (including bonds), are accounted for in separate Capital Project funds.
+Large, more complex, or longer term projects with multiple revenue sources (including bonds) are accounted for in separate Capital Project funds.
 Capital Project funds do not lapse at year-end, but must be "closed out" at project completion.